 Any student of Louisburg College who has a documented disability is eligible for services.

-A reasonable accommodation is a modification or adjustment to a course, program, service, activity, or facility that enables a qualified student with a disability to have an equal opportunity to attain the same level of performance or enjoy equal benefits and privileges as are available to similarly situated students without disabilities.
+A reasonable accommodation is a modification or adjustment to a course, program, service, activity, or facility.
+This adjustment enables a qualified student with a disability to have an equal opportunity to attain the same performance level or enjoy similar benefits and privileges available to similarly situated students without disabilities.

-Why do I have to provide academic accommodations?
+Why does Louisburg College have to provide academic accommodations?

-This a responsibility in compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008, as well as a part of our central purpose as a small college committed to offering an individualized approach to higher education.
+Proving accommodation ensures that the college complies with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008.
+It is also part of our central purpose as a small college committed to offering an individualized approach to higher education.

-The Rehabilitation Act states that “no otherwise qualified handicapped individual…shall, solely by means of handicap be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
-With the passage of the ADA, this mandate was expanded to any public or private institution.
+The Rehabilitation Act states, “No otherwise qualified individual with a disability in the United States… shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance...”
+With the passage of the ADA, the government expanded this mandate to any public or private institution.
 Subpart E of the Rehabilitation Act requires an institution to be prepared to make reasonable academic accommodations to allow students with disabilities full access to the same programs and activities available to students without disabilities.

-If you have a question or think you will have difficulty providing the accommodations, the first step is to contact the AS office.
-The AS office will clarify any information, as well as assist you with the resources you need to provide the accommodations.
+If faculty members have questions or think they will have difficulty providing accommodations, the first step they should take is to contact the Accessibility Services Office.
+The AS office will clarify information and assist with the resources needed to provide accommodations.

-Students have a variety of disabilities, but extended test time is the accommodation most common because many disabilities affect processing time.
-Therefore, a student may need additional time to rephrase the questions in a way he/she can understand and answer.
-A student with a disability affecting motor control may need additional time to write the answers.
+Extended test time is the accommodation most commonly recommended because many disabilities affect processing time.
+Therefore, students may need additional time to rephrase questions to understand them and provide answers.
+A student with a disability affecting motor control may require extra time to write the answers.
 Accommodations allow students with disabilities to demonstrate their abilities, not the limitations of their disabilities.

-As a faculty member, can I know specific information about a student’s disability?
+Can faculty members know specific information about a student’s disability?

-The AS office cannot release information about a student unless the student signs a release for the exchange of information.
+The Accessibility Services Office cannot release information about students unless they sign a release to exchange information.

-Many referrals to the AS are from faculty members who have noticed a student having difficulty in class.
-If you see a student struggling and suspect a disability, you are encouraged to contact AS, and the office will help develop an appropriate strategy for approaching the student about the difficulty the student is experiencing.
+The Accessibility Services Office receives many referrals from faculty members who have noticed students having difficulty in class.
+If you see a student struggling and suspect they may have a disability, you are encouraged to contact the AS office.
+The office will help develop an appropriate strategy for approaching the student to discuss their difficulty.

 Adapted from Meredith College’s Disability Services Handbook